bobbingwide/slog/readme.txt

 1. slog in action

 == Upgrade Notice ==
+= 1.1.1 =
+Update for automatic filtering, if required.

 = 1.1.0 =
 Upgrade for Horizontal bar charts and other improvements related to slog-bloat.